 I suggest giving the battery one good day of charging before running the pump.

+You may be wondering why using a drip irrigation system is right for your garden.
 After all, if your sprinkler system is working decently enough, why go through the hassle and expense of taking on a more complex garden watering system?

 Before you decide that installing a drip irrigation system is worth it or not, take a look at the advantages and disadvantages first.